rustatian/Worker/README.md

     // Run the work in 10 goroutines (for example)
-    // So, we know, that we working with strings, and we need to make type assertion w.Run(10, func(item interface{}) {
+    // So, we know, that we working with strings, and we need to make type assertion
+    // Each task will be handled by separate goroutine w.Run(10, func(item interface{}) {
 		str := item.(string)